-- E20.1 It will be regarded as a breach of academic integrity for any student to commit an act whereby he or she seeks to obtain for himself/herself or for another student, an unfair advantage, as detailed in the University's Student Academic Integrity Policy and Processess. - E20.2 Academic misconduct will be taken to include: - (i) impersonation of another candidate or knowingly allowing another candidate to impersonate him/her; - (ii) copying or communicating with another candidate in a formal, timed examination; - (iii) introducing into an examination room any unauthorised aid or sources of information; - (iv) fabrication of the results of work which he or she claims to have undertaken (for example experiments, interviews, observations or other forms of research and investigations) which he or she has not carried out or results which he or she has not obtained; - (v) undertaking research without ethical approval, not adhering to the parameters given ethical approval, not securing informed consent in the manner set out in the student's ethical approval application; - (vi) colluding with others to present work which is not his/her own (including the commissioning of work, for example, through the use of essay mills); - (vii)plagiarism or otherwise misrepresentation of his or her participation in and responsibly for any material submitted for assessment. - E20.3 Collusion is defined as unauthorised co-operation to gain an advantage.
+- E20.1 It will be regarded as a breach of academic integrity for any student to commit an act whereby they seek to obtain for themselves or for another student, an unfair advantage, as detailed in the University's Student Academic Integrity Policy and Processes. - E20.2 Academic misconduct will be taken to include: - (i) impersonation of another candidate or knowingly allowing another candidate to impersonate them; - (ii) copying or communicating with another candidate in a formal, timed examination; - (iii) introducing into an examination room any unauthorised aid or sources of information; - (iv) fabrication of the results of work which the student claims to have undertaken (for example experiments, interviews, observations or other forms of research and investigations) which they have not carried out or results which they have not obtained; - (v) undertaking research without ethical approval, not adhering to the parameters given ethical approval, not securing informed consent in the manner set out in the student's ethical approval application; - (vi) colluding with others to present work which is not their own (including the commissioning of work, for example, through the use of essay mills); - (vii) plagiarism or otherwise misrepresentation of their participation in and responsibly for any material submitted for assessment. - E20.3 Collusion is defined as unauthorised co-operation to gain an advantage.
 This may occur where students have collaborated on a piece of work which is then submitted as an individual effort or where one student has allowed another to use their work.
-In the latter case, both students may be found guilty of a breach of academic integrityE20.4 Commissioning is defined as the requesting and/or purchase of a piece of work from a third party and the submission of this work (in whole or in part) for assessment as the work of the student.
+In the latter case, both students may be found guilty of a breach of academic integrity. - E20.4 Commissioning is defined as the requesting and/or purchase of a piece of work from a third party and the submission of this work (in whole or in part) for assessment as the work of the student.
 The University views this as an extremely serious offence which will attract a severe penalty. - E20.5 An essay mill is a business where customers pay for a custom essay writing service.
 It is an academic offence to submit any essay received this way, whether the content is a piece of original writing or plagiarised from elsewhere. - E20.6 Newman University defines plagiarism as the use of another person's work or ideas within an assignment without following the conventions for acknowledging sources.
 This includes the unauthorised use/copying of another student's work.
 This also includes internet sources and any other form of paper of electronic medium.
 The offence does not require any deliberate intent by the student to be proved but the extent of deliberation involved may affect the nature of the penalty.